At Alpha Reproduction, we believe that certain places forever mark the destinies of artists.

 Vincent van Gogh lived in Auvers-sur-Oise for about 70 days, between May 20 and July 29, 1890, the date of his death.

-This short stay was nevertheless one of the most intense and prolific of his career.
+This short stay was one of the most intense and prolific of his career.

-🟡 How many Van Gogh paintings did he paint in Auvers?
+🟡 How many paintings did Van Gogh paint in Auvers?

-He painted about 70 paintings in 70 days, that is nearly one per day.
+He painted about 70 paintings in 70 days, or almost one per day.

 This production includes landscapes, portraits, village views, and plant scenes of exceptional richness.

-🟡 What is the most iconic canvas of this period?
+🟡 What is the most emblematic canvas of this period?

-She embodies both the dramatic power of her style and her tormented inner state.
+It embodies both the dramatic power of his style and his tormented inner state.

 🟡 Can we visit the places where Van Gogh lived and painted in Auvers?